Comparison of Two-Level System Microwave Losses in Pure Bulk Microcrystalline Nb2O5 and NbO2 Oxide Samples: Discussion and Conclusions

-In conclusion, we have developed a cavity-based method to isolate dielectric TLS losses associated with distinct, chemically pure bulk \ch{Nb} oxide phases.
-We demonstrate that chemically pure \ch{Nb2O5} exhibits TLS-dominated losses, while \ch{NbO2} does not.
+In conclusion, we have developed a cavity-based method to isolate dielectric TLS losses associated with distinct, commercial bulk microcrystalline \ch{Nb} oxide phases.
+We demonstrate that the \ch{Nb2O5} oxide powder exhibits TLS-dominated losses, while \ch{NbO2} does not.
 Fits to the standard TLS model indicate TLS-TLS interactions in \ch{Nb2O5}, evidenced by the small $\beta$ term obtained for all measurements.
-Since our sample does not contain any Nb-Nb oxide interface, the results prove that TLS can originate from the Nb oxide itself.
+Since our samples do not contain any Nb-Nb oxide interface, the results prove that TLS can originate from the Nb oxide itself.
 This approach provides a robust framework for studying oxide-specific dissipation mechanisms in microwave settings and offers a chemically selective, quantitative means to probe such effects.